KNOX-of-UPC/training-materials/README.md

 # training-materials

-Preparation training materials for the new year
+Preparation training materials for the freshman.